 - Commercial waste generators are responsible for handling and storing waste generated on their premises.
 They must ensure these actions meet development conditions of consent and public health, safety and environmental requirements. - Commercial waste generators are responsible for all costs, as well as the safe, efficient and lawful collection and disposal of their waste. - Bins must not be used to store hazardous, liquid or clinical waste.
-Bins must be vermin-proof and cleaned regularly, or as directed by an authorised City officer, without causing stormwater pollution.
+Bins must be vermin-proof and cleaned regularly, or as directed by an authorised City of Sydney officer, without causing stormwater pollution. - Where bins are placed in a public place, the City of Sydney recommends locks to prevent unauthorised use and contamination.

-Waste collection:
+Waste collection

-- Commercial waste collection should be conducted in accordance with the waste collection time zones in Appendix 1 - Waste collection time zones. - Waste collection must be in accordance with any applicable condition of development consent under the Environmental Planning and Assessment Act 1979. - Noise offences related to the collection of waste from private or public property are addressed under Section 96 of the POEO Act. - Collecting waste or delivery of bins must not damage the roadway, footpath or services under the ground or cause damage or obstruct access to adjacent premises or roadways and must be carried out with due care for public safety. - Where the access to premises is constrained by a cycleway, collection must be conducted in accordance with the procedure for grease trap waste collection requirements across cycleways in Appendix 2 - Procedure for grease trap waste collection requirements across cycleways for commercial waste generators and collectors.
+- Commercial waste collection should be conducted in accordance with the waste collection time zones in Appendix 1 Waste collection time zones. - Waste collection must be in accordance with any applicable condition of development consent under the Environmental Planning and Assessment Act 1979. - Noise offences related to the collection of waste from private or public property are addressed under Section 96 of the Protection of the Environment Operations Act 1997. - Collecting waste or delivery of bins must not damage the roadway, footpath or services under the ground or cause damage or obstruct access to adjacent premises or roadways and must be carried out with due care for public safety. - Where the access to premises is constrained by a cycleway, collection must be conducted in accordance with the procedure for grease trap waste collection requirements across cycleways in Appendix 2 Procedure for grease trap waste collection requirements across cycleways for commercial waste generators and collectors.